 This year I’ve seen the most vibrant fall colors I’ve seen in a long time!
 Finally this hot hot Colorado summer is over, as well as the two weeks of cloudy, gray rain we had.
 We had a frost a couple of weeks ago, too, and the trees obliged me by turning phenomenal colors!
-Here’s a slideshow of some shots I took around the neighborhood:
+Here’s a gallery of some shots I took around the neighborhood:

 Ah….that’s suitable for a relaxing interlude any time, anywhere.